tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 ### Adding this query to our Blog.

-The NextJS starter blog is served on the dynamic route `/pages/posts[slug].js` when you open the file you will see at the bottom
+The NextJS starter blog is served on the dynamic route `/pages/posts[slug].js` when you open the file you will see a function called `getStaticPaths` at the bottom of the file.
 ```js
 export async function getStaticPaths() {

 ....
 ```

-Remove all the code inside and we can update it to use our TIna client and of course newly defined query above.
-The first step is to add an import to the top section to be able to create a client that can interact with our graphql:
+Remove all the code inside of this function and we can update it to use our own code.
+The first step is to add an import to the top of the file to be able to create a client that can interact with our graphql:

 ```js
 //other imports